brydenu/cafe2go/README.md

-# Biolife cafe
+# BioLife Cafe

-Website is live at www.biolifecafe.com
+Website is live at [www.biolifecafe.com](https://www.biolifecafe.com).

 Web app to create an easy ordering system for internal coffee orders at Biolife Solutions.
 ---